PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 }
 ```

-The "names" variable is an array of addresses, each to a name (a `char` array or "string").
+`names[]` is an array of `char*` addresses.
+Each address, leads to a name.

-You can visualize this with the following picture ("pointer" means address in C).
+You can visualize this with the following diagram.

 ![array of addresses to array of strings](/Assets/addresses_array_to_array_names.png)

-If you haven't noticed already, the names in the array are have been sorted alphabetically!
-This way we could use binary search (which was explained in week 0) to search for a name we are wanting (since binary search requires that we sort the list first).
+If you haven't noticed already, the names in the array have been sorted alphabetically!
+Although, it is really "ASCII-betically", because we use the ASCII number for that letter to decide the order.

+This way we could use binary search (which was explained in week 0) to compare a name's letters (as if they were numbers) to search for a nmae in the list (since binary search requires that we sort first).

 Now add a `for` loop to go over the addresses in the names array, and access each name.